raspberrypilearning/n-days-of-christmas/worksheet.md

 Pairing verbs and nouns.
 ------------------------

-In The Twelve Days of Christmas, the verbs and nouns often share the same first letter:
+In The Twelve Days of Christmas, the verbs and nouns are often alliterative, which means they share the same first letter:

 -   Swans a Swimming
 -   Maids a Milking